lorenzoVwebDev/mvc-CORS-authorization/README.md

-# "node-logs-creator”
+# "mvc-CORS-authorization”
-  A node logs creator
+  A node web server based on MVC that serves log files and set the allowed origins/headers for CORS
 ## Features
 - mvc structure
 - Routing
 - logs middleware to handle both access logs and error logs
-- express method .static() to serve static files from the public folder ✅ [Check out my WebSite to watch many other portfolio projects](https://lorenzo-viganego.com/)
+- express method .static() to serve static files from the public folder
+- cors configuration to handle preflight requests and permissions for origins

+## installation

+✅ [Check out my WebSite to watch many other portfolio projects](https://lorenzo-viganego.com/)

 ## Features